 Context: An introduction to the Universal Declaration of Human Rights (UDHR)

-Objective(s): Participants will examine the UDHR and become familiar with the rights it proclaims; the activity is to promote awareness and dissemination of the articles of the Universal Declaration of Human Rights through visual art, music, dancing, or any other expression of the Arts.
+Objective(s): Participants will examine the UDHR and become familiar with the 30 rights it proclaims; the activity creates awareness, promotes education and learning of the articles of the Universal Declaration of Human Rights through visual art, music, dancing, or any other expression of the Arts.